Bond percolation does not simulate site percolation

+The following theorem \cite{Fis, FE} solves Exercise~\ref{Ex:Grim} by constructing a site percolation that simulates any given bond percolation.

-\begin{theorem} For every graph $G$ and a bond percolation $\mu_b$ on it there exists a graph $G'$ with a site percolation $\mu_s$ which simulates $\mu_b$. \end{theorem}
+\begin{theorem} For every graph $G$ equipped with a bond percolation $\mu$ there exists a graph $G'$ together with a site percolation $\sigma$ that simulates $\mu$. \end{theorem}

-\begin{proof} Let $G'$ be a copy of $G$ with an additional auxiliary vertex in the middle of each edge.
-Make all original vertices open with probability $1$ and every auxiliary vertex in the middle of each edge $e$ open with probability $p_e$.
-This site percolation on $G'$ is precisely isomorphic to the bond percolation on $G$. \end{proof}
+\begin{proof} Make a copy $G'$ of $G$ and insert a new auxiliary vertex $w_e$ in the middle of each edge $e=\{u,v\}$.
+We declare all original vertices observable and open with probability $1$, while each auxiliary vertex $w_e$ is declared open independently with probability $p_e$.
+Two original vertices are connected in $\sigma$ iff every $w_e$ on the corresponding path is open, i.e.\ exactly when every edge $e$ on that path is open in $\mu$.
+Thus $\sigma$ simulates $\mu$ in the sense of Definition~\ref{def:simulation}. \end{proof}

 Similarly, it is natural to ask whether site percolation can be simulated by bond percolation.
-Fisher \cite{Fis} noted that the other direction can not be true since the argument proving Theorem~\ref{bondinsite} is only invertible for line graphs.
+Fisher \cite{Fis} noted that the other direction cannot be true since the argument proving Theorem~\ref{bondinsite} is only invertible for line graphs.
 We make his argument precise in Theorem~\ref{sitenotinbond} proved in Section~\ref{remarks}.
 However, the question becomes more interesting if we consider approximate simulations.

-\begin{definition} We say that a sequence of site (bond) percolations $\{\mu_i\}$ on graphs $G_i = (V_i, E_i)$ \emph{approximately simulates} a bond (site) percolation $\nu$ on graph $G = (V, E)$ if there are functions $f_i: V \to V_i$ such that probabilities of the events ``$f_i(v)$ is connected to $f_i(u)$'' in $\mu_i$ and all their Boolean combinations tend to the probabilities of the corresponding Boolean combinations of the events ``$v$ is connected to $u$'' in $\nu$. \end{definition}